Sales representatives promote, market and sell products or services to business and professional establishments, or wholesale or retail outlets.

 Progression and specialisations

-Sales representatives may progress to selling specialist equipment, or managing others.
+Sales representatives may progress to selling specialised technical equipment, or move into management roles:

 - Technical Sales Representative